thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 While the success of instalment plans for consumer durables was changing attidue towards consumer credit, the mechanisms for open book credit were stretched to its limits with the geographical expansion of the US.

+### Open book credit
+Long before the use of credit cards, there was the _Open Book_, an early form of consumer credit.
+It was based on the premise that consumers who benefited from credit were acquaintances of the merchant, usually integrated in a restricted area, limited to the place, village or neighbourhood where the establishment was located.
+Retail shops, especially groceries or similar businesses were the most common places where this type of book was available.

+Its presence in many countries was almost intuitive and worked as a suppport to the registration of credit transactions.
+However, using this type of credit was, in many cases, undignified.
+It socially revealed the less favourable economic situation of whoever benefited from the credit.
+Therefore, it was reserved for consumers with fewer resources.

+Its use lasted for a considerable period of time, from antiquity to late 20th century.
+In fact the practice still exists today, particularly
 In small communities, everyone knows everyone.
 The grocer keeps a running tab in a notebook; the tailor trusts the carpenter's son to settle up at harvest.
 Personal relationships were the original credit infrastructure, your credit history was oral rather than written, and identity fraud was not an issue.
 But as the 19th century wore on, stores multiplied — franchises opened branches, mail-order catalogs reached rural customers, and cities swelled with strangers.
 The notebook system collapsed under scale.
 Something was needed to identify charge accounts without requiring personal acquaintance.

+With the invention and growing popularity of automobiles and airplanes, people now had the option to travel to a variety of stores for their shopping needs.
+In an effort to capture customer loyalty, various department stores and gas stations began to offer charge accounts for their customers, which could be accessed by a card.

 ### Charge coins
 {% include gallery id="charge_coins_gallery" caption="Merchant Charge Coins — Early Physical Credit Tokens" %}